RustyPyGuy/algorithm-learning-collection/README.md

 To run the multiple algorithms with timing details output to console.

 `cargo run --release` The release flag is important unless you want to run really slow.
-By default it will print out timings of execution.
+By default it will print out timings of execution so that you can see the timed progression of execution time of increased data.

 To run the test suite:
 `cargo test`